News from Standing

 Daar-es-Salaam In June 2017.
 This is the kind of event that

 year's fundraising will support.
-See here for the report.
+See here

 A report on the AGM and the 2016 Fundraising can be found here.